Stock market today: Asia follows Wall Street lower after US data revive fears about rate hike

-BEIJING — Asian stock markets tumbled Monday after mixed U.S. economic data revived worries the Federal Reserve might hike interest rates again.
+BEIJING — Asian stock markets tumbled Monday after stronger U.S. inflation revived worries the Federal Reserve might hike interest rates again.

 On Wall Street, the S&P 500 fell to 4,464.05 on Friday after the Labor Department’s producer price index rose 0.8% over a year earlier, accelerating from June’s 0.2% rate.
 The index fell 0.3% for the week, its second consecutive weekly decline.